Cosmological Geometric Phase From Pure Quantum States: A study without/with having Bell's inequality violation: Observational consequences of Cosmological Geometric Phase

 \item In fig.~(\ref{fig:15}(a)) and fig.~(\ref{fig:15}(b)), we have plotted the behavior of the real and imaginary part of complex {\it Normalized Pancharatnam Berry phase} with tensor-to-scalar ratio with having Bell's inequality violation at the sub to super Hubble horizon crossing point for massive field case respectively.
-For each cases we have fixed the value of scalar spectral index/tilt at $n_{\zeta}(k_{*})=0.9649- 0.0042$, $n_{\zeta}(k_{*})=0.9649$ and $n_{\zeta}(k_{*})=0.9649+ 0.0042$ values \cite{Akrami:2018odb}.
-We have seen for the that as the tensor-to-scalar ratio increases below the upper bound of $r$ the corresponding real part of the complex {\it Normalized Pancharatnam Berry phase} increase by following the specific curves at the horizon crossing point.
-On the other hand, we have noticed that as the tensor-to-scalar ratio increases below the upper bound of $r$ the corresponding imaginary part of the complex {\it Normalized Pancharatnam Berry phase} decrease by following the specific curves at the horizon crossing point.
 From this analysis we found for the massive field case without having the Bell's inequality violation at the value of tensor-to-scalar ratio, $r=0.05$, $r=0.005$ and $r=0.0005$ that the constrained value of {\it Normalized Pancharatnam Berry phase} from the plots drawn at the horizon crossing point are perfectly match with the predictions obtained from fig.~(\ref{fig:8}(a)) and fig.~(\ref{fig:8}(b)) respectively.
 This cross-check actually justify the correctness of our analysis and the obtained constraint on the value of {\it Normalized Pancharatnam Berry phase} at the horizon crossing point for massive field case.